CODAIT/max-tfjs-models/image-segmenter/README.md

 ### API

-#### loadModel()
+- #### loadModel()

-Loads the model files from Object Storage.
+  Loads the model files.

   Returns the TensorFlow.js model.

-#### processInput(_image_)
+- #### processInput(_image_)

   Preprocessing the input image to the shape and format expected by the model.
 The image is resized and converted to a 4D Tensor.

-**image** - (Required) an instance of ImageData, HTMLImageElement, HTMLCanvasElement, or HTMLVideoElement.
+  `image` - an instance of ImageData, HTMLImageElement, HTMLCanvasElement, or HTMLVideoElement.

   Returns a 4D Tensor.

-#### runInference(_inputTensor_)
+- #### runInference(_inputTensor_)

   Runs inference on the input Tensor.
 The output is 2D Tensor with an object ID assigned to each index of the input Tensor.

-**inputTensor** - (Required) a 4D Tensor representing an ImageData
+  `inputTensor` - a 4D Tensor representing an ImageData

   Returns the inference results.

-#### processOutput(_inferenceResults_)
+- #### processOutput(_inferenceResults_)

   Processes the inference output replacing the output Tensor with an 2D array and including the labels of the object detected.

-**inferenceResults** - (Required) the model output from running inference.
+  `inferenceResults` - the model output from running inference.

   Returns an object containing

   - `segmentationMap`: a 2D array with an object ID assigned to each pixel of the image
   - `objectsDetected`: an array of objects detected in the image
   - `imageSize`: an object with the width and height of the resized image (corresponds to the size of the `segmentationMap`)

-#### predict(_image_)
+- #### predict(_image_)

   Loads the model (if not loaded), preprocesses the input image, runs inference, process the inference output, and returns a prediction object.

-**image** - (Required) an instance of ImageData, HTMLImageElement, HTMLCanvasElement, or HTMLVideoElement.
+  `image` - an instance of ImageData, HTMLImageElement, HTMLCanvasElement, or HTMLVideoElement.

   Returns an object containing

   - `segmentationMap`: a 2D array with an object ID assigned to each pixel of the image
   - `objectsDetected`: an array of objects detected in the image
   - `imageSize`: an object with the width and height of the resized image (corresponds to the size of the `segmentationMap`)

-#### labelsMap()
+- #### labelsMap()

   An array of object labels where the label's index corresponds to its ID.

-#### colorsMap()
+- #### colorsMap()

-An array of RGB color values used in PASCAL VOC segmentation benchmark.
+  An array of RGB color values that can be used to map each object to a specific color.

+## Model

+The model assets produced by converting the pre-trained model to the TensorFlow.js format can be found in the [`/model`](https://github.com/CODAIT/max-tfjs-models/tree/master/image-segmenter/model) directory.

 ## Resources